 Ralph D Samuelson was the Ministry of Economic Development's Chief Advisor – Energy Modelling at the time of writing of this report.
 He holds a PhD in Engineering-Economic Systems from Stanford University and has over 20 years' experience with energy as a government official and consultant.

 Diesel and petrol continue to dominate petroleum product consumption in New Zealand.
 Diesel is the primary fuel used for commercial land transport, therefore its use is strongly linked to economic performance.
 Petrol consumption tends to be for private use.

-New Zealand’s oil consumption statistics are primarily collected via the Delivery of Petroleum Fuel by Industry (DPFI) survey.
-This is a survey of fuel deliveries to economic sectors (including independent distributors) by the 4 large oil companies operating in New Zealand — BP, Mobil, Z Energy and Gull.
+New Zealand’s oil consumption statistics are collected primarily via the Delivery of Petroleum Fuel by Industry (DPFI) survey.
+This is a survey of fuel deliveries to economic sectors (including independent distributors) by the 5 large oil companies operating in New Zealand — BP, Mobil, Z Energy, Gull and Tasman Fuels.

 Independent distributors are also surveyed to allocate to economic sectors.
 Fuel deliveries made by independent distributors between 1990 and 2006 were estimated, as no information was available for these years.